 An important provision in the early drafts of the McCain Bill was that companies' liability was limited to their domestic tobacco assets.
 Since the market value of the firms' domestic businesses was roughly equal to their legal liabilities (see above), this provision in itself should have been enough for the deal to be a good one for stockholders.
 However, anti-tobacco forces objected to the provision.
+Since the market value of the firms' domestic businesses was roughly equal to their legal liabilities (see above), this provision in itself should have been enough for the deal to be a good one for stockholders.
+However, anti-tobacco forces objected to the provision.

 While the public health community and the anti-tobacco lawyers want all of the companies' assets to be available for paying damages, actually putting the companies into bankruptcy might be disastrous.
 If the companies were placed in Chapter 11, their brands and factories might be sold to new companies that would have no liability for the past actions of the tobacco manufacturers.
-Facing much less potential legal liability, the new firms would have much less incentive to trade marketing restrictions and tax increases for litigation protection.
+Facing